namjachingu/CS50/caesar/README.md

 ## Caesar

-Encrypt messages by shifting each letter with some number of places.
-For instance, A as B, B as C, etc. and wrap around alphabetically, Z as A.
-And so, to say HELLO to someone, Caesar might write IFMMP.
-The users should decrypt the ciphertext into its original plaintext using a key.

 Caesar’s algorithm encrypts messages by “rotating” each letter by k positions.
 More formally, if p is some plaintext (i.e., an unencrypted message), p_i is the ith character in p, and k is a secret key (i.e., a non-negative integer), then each letter, c_i, in the ciphertext, c, is computed as